×

 • Manufacturer and Model of Machine: Take "MITSUBISHI POWER M701J" as an example.
 Here, "Mitsubishi Power" represents the manufacturer of the gas turbine, while "M701J" is its specific model.
 Typically, these details can be found on serial plates attached to the machine.
 Having this information aids in identifying the machine's metallurgy and the range of wear metals to expect.

 • Fluid Manufacturer, Type, and Grade: Using 'SHELL TURBO T ISO 46' for illustration: 'Shell' is the name of the fluid manufacturer, 'TURBO T' is oil type, and 'ISO 46' defines its viscosity grade.
-This detail assists laboratory analysts to roughly classify the formulation components and specific properties of the oil based on the Technical Data Sheet (TDS).
+This detail assists analysts to roughly classify the formulation components and specific properties of the oil based on the Technical Data Sheet (TDS).
 Each type of oil has its unique pattern of degradation.

 • Operating Condition: The operating condition refers to the manner and environment in which a machine is used, encompassing various specific attributes such as the machine's working at high speed, exposure to shock load, continuous operation, or working in shifts.
 It would impact wear rates going forward and run-time exposures.